TanJiaTing/github-slideshow/_posts/0000-01-02-TanJiaTing.md

 ---
 layout: slide
-title: "Welcome to my slide!"
+title: "Welcome to my slide :tada:!"
 ---
 New text added here!!
 Use the left arrow to go back!